-Mentoring to Achieve Research Independence (MATRIX) is an intensive 9-month mentoring program coordinated by the School of Medicine and Public Health (SMPH) and designed to help faculty members (mentees) successfully land their first National Institute of Health (NIH) R01 Research Project Grant or equivalent.
+Mentoring to Achieve Research Independence (MATRIX) is an intensive 9-month faculty mentoring program coordinated by the School of Medicine and Public Health (SMPH) and designed to help all UW–Madison faculty members (mentees) successfully land their first National Institute of Health (NIH) R01 Research Project Grant or equivalent.

-Mentees with the necessary tools, resources, and support to develop a competitive R01 or equivalent proposal.
+- Mentees with the necessary tools, resources, and support to develop a competitive R01 or equivalent proposal that is ready to submit within one year of finishing the MATRIX program.

-Subject matter expertise contributed by Internal Subject Matter Experts (ISMEs) who provide guidance and feedback on research plans, chalk talk presentations to the department, and draft grant proposals; and External Subject Matter Experts (ESMEs) who review and provide feedback on mentees’ final proposals before the grant application deadline.
+- Subject matter experts are selected by the mentee and paid by the MATRIX program.
+Internal Subject Matter Experts (ISMEs) are colleagues within UW who understand the science, provide guidance and feedback on research plans, chalk talk presentations to the department, and assist in reviewing grant proposals; External Subject Matter Experts (ESMEs) are peers outside UW who review and provide an NIH-style critique on the mentees’ final proposal before the grant application deadline.

 This is an accordion element with a series of buttons that open and close related content panels.